-The lookout post got me thinking about a chance meeting I had some years ago, on a visit to the English city of Bath, with a most interesting gentleman, a former World War 11 pilot, who flew one of the British seaplanes from the flying-boat base at Castle Archdale on Lower Lough Erne.
+The lookout post got me thinking about a chance meeting I had some years ago, on a visit to the English city of Bath, with a most interesting gentleman, a former World War 11 pilot, who flew one of the RAF seaplanes from the flying-boat base at Castle Archdale on Lower Lough Erne.
 His missions took him far out into the North Atlantic in search of U-boats.
 And over 60 years later, he could still vividly recall the spectacular beauty of the North Mayo coastline.
-After the war, he studied aeronautical engineering and went to work for the legendary aviation tycoon, Howard Hughes, in Los Angeles.
+After the war, he told me how he studied aeronautical engineering and went to work for the legendary aviation tycoon, Howard Hughes, in Los Angeles.
 What an eventful life!

 My reverie didn’t last long as I turned to look at one of the tiny offshore island that dot the coastline.
 The Buddagh like some pyramidal-headed prehistoric, humped-backed monster, rising 76 metres high from the ocean depths, is another one of the sculptural shapes that give the North Mayo coast its unique character.

 Beneath such towering cliffs, perspective changes and size becomes relative to the enormous scale of your surroundings; everything seemed so tiny.
 The fishing trawler, hundreds of meters below me, bobbing like a cork on the gentle undulations of the swell as the gulls, mere white dots, wheeled and wailed, effortlessly gliding the thermals along the cliffs.
 Just beyond the Stags, the tiny, yet unmistakable shape, of a passing yacht came into view, the sun catching its snowy canvass.
 All these mere passing actors on this majestic stage created from fire and ice and still being sculpted by the bashing waves.

 Over 160 years ago, Caesar Otway (1780-1842) amazingly climbed from the rocky shore far below where I was standing and was inspired to write: